 Using this evidence base, the Elsevier Foundation launched a series of new Climate Action partnerships in 2021.
-Together with the World Academy of Sciences (TWAS), we established research grants for projects led by women scientists that address concrete problems in climate change through collaboration and interdisciplinary research.
-We also held the first Chemistry for Climate Action Challenge to support chemistry research that play a key role in facing climate change in developing countries.
-Within the Challenge, we recognized the pivotal role that women can play in adapting to climate change and policymaking, underscoring our commitment intersectionality to sex and gender integration in SDG research.
-Finally, we worked closely with the Organization for Women in Science for the Developing World (OWSD) to refocus the awards on SDG challenges and celebrated 6 talented women scientists working in Climate Action research in 2022.
+Together with the World Academy of Sciences (TWAS), we established In addition, the US National Academies of Science 2021 report, research grants for projects led by women scientists that address The impact of COVID-19 on the Careers of Women in Academic concrete problems in climate change through collaboration and Sciences, Engineering, and Medicine revealed that the disruptions interdisciplinary research.
+We also held the first Chemistry for caused by the pandemic endanger the engagement, experience Climate Action Challenge to support chemistry research that play and retention of women in academic STEMM, and may roll back a key role in facing climate change in developing countries.
+Within many of the gains made.
+It underscored that structural racism the Challenge, we recognized the pivotal role that women can play is an omnipresent stressor for women of color, who already in adapting to climate change and policymaking, underscoring feel isolated in many fields and disciplines.
+We learned that our commitment intersectionality to sex and gender integration interventions to ensure equity for all women in STEMM must take in SDG research.
+Finally, we worked closely with the Organization intersectionality into account. for Women in Science for the Developing World (OWSD) to refocus the awards on SDG challenges and celebrated 6 talented Based on these findings and the guidance of our Board, we women scientists working in Climate Action research in 2022.